Biodegradable Urns vs Traditional Urns: What Families Need to Know Before Choosing

 Earth burial urns are designed to be buried in soil, where they decompose naturally over time.
 Some include wildflower seeds that grow as the urn breaks down.

-Best for: Backyard memorials, garden burials, planting ceremonies, families who want a place to visit
+Best for backyard memorials, garden burials, planting ceremonies, and families who want a place to visit.

 Environmental Considerations